 The following provides information about submitting a competitive abstract.
 Please read it when preparing your submission.
-Note that we have new keywords this year!
 A careful selection of keywords on your part will enable your abstracts to be appropriately reviewed and help the Advance Program Committee to put together a coherent and exciting program.

 Contributed research presentations convey leading research results to our peers.
 There is no limit on the number of abstracts that an individual may co-author; however, each person may be the first author of only one abstract.
 And every abstract must have a unique author (and e-mail address) registered for the meetings.

 Poster and Podium Presentations: The AAPA meetings offer the opportunity to deliver presentations in either a poster or a podium format.
 We maintain a limit of four simultaneous podium sessions (including invited symposia).
 Authors are asked to state their format preference as part of their online abstract submission.
 However, we cannot guarantee your preferences can always be met.
 Recent meetings have had a ratio of 3:1 posters to podium presentations.
 Reviewer advice and programmatic requirements may result in the moving of some abstracts from podium to poster OR from poster to podium format.
 Final decisions regarding presentation type and abstract acceptance/rejection rest with the Program Chair.